Here's this, what is the State Department doing, giving this guy a visa?

 As usual, half my brain tied behind my back just to make it fair.

-Last night on the CBS Evening News, Katie Curick said this.
+Last night on the CBS Evening News, Katie Couric said this.

 You're going to hear a lot of different opinions.

-Um I don't know what time it's it's uh slated to run.
+I don't know what time it's later to run.

 I don't know if the show formatically is going to be the same every night.

-At any rate, uh on Fox yesterday afternoon, John Gibson, the big story had a guest on, Stephen Battaglio from TV Guide.
+At any rate, on Fox yesterday afternoon, John Gibson, The Big Story, had a guest on, Stephen Bataglio from TV Guide.

-I don't know if they've ever been on TV or worked in TV, but uh they're they're they're the critics, and of course they are the the uh experts.
+I don't know if they've ever been on TV or worked in TV, but they're the critics.

-And John Gibson says, you know, the uh people CBS, you're also doing this thing where an opinion at Rush Limbaugh, various guests coming in speaking their mind, you get a sense that America is demanding that.
+And John Gibson says, you know, the people, CBS, you're also doing this thing where an opinion that Rush Limbaugh, various guests coming in, speaking their mind, you get a sense that America is demanding that.

 No, I think it's a big mistake.